 Yes Please by Amy Poehler (read by Amy Poehler)

 The first book by brilliant comedy writer and actress Amy Poehler is a vibrant hoot from start to end.
-Nattering her way through all facets of life, from motherhood to sex to fame to lessons she’s learnt (and refused to learn) over the years, Amy and her host of famous guests invite the reader in as they might a close friend and listening to the audio is wonderfully reminiscent of the leisurely chats over coffee – or wine – that we cannot wait to have with loved ones once lockdown is over.
+Nattering her way through all facets of life, from motherhood to sex to fame to lessons she’s learnt (and refused to learn) over the years, Amy and her host of famous guests invite the reader in as they might a close friend and listening to the audio is wonderfully reminiscent of the leisurely chats over coffee (or wine) that we all have with friends and family.

 Quite by Claudia Winkleman (read by Claudia Winkleman)